Crown of sonnets: Heroic crown of crowns

 Bas Jongenelen published on 2021-09-14 on neerlandistiek.nl (a scholarly website for Dutch language and literature) an Excel sheet to make a crown of crowns:

-First you write and fill in the Grandmastersonnet; the lines of which jump to the 14 Mastersonnets.
-If you write the 14 Mastersonnets, the lines jump to the 196 individual sonnets.
+First you write and fill in the grand-master sonnet; the lines of which jump to the 14 master sonnets.
+If you write the 14 master sonnets, the lines jump to the 196 individual sonnets.